Design Your Home

 Image Credit: home-designing.com

-How to Use Line in Interior Design?
+How to Use Line in Interior Design

-1. Stretch or Shorten a Space Visually
+1. Stretch or Shorten Spaces Visually

-Use vertical lines to make the interiors appear higher.
-You can use them in entryways, assembly halls and living rooms.
-On the other hand, long horizontal lines can expand the space visually, making them seem wider or longer. Â
+Use vertical lines to make interiors appear higher in entryways, assembly halls, and living rooms.
+Long horizontal lines expand spaces visually, making them seem wider or longer.

 Read also – 10 Most Popular Types of Interior Design Styles